-To access the SDS Administration utility
+>>> To access the SDS Administration utility

-- Ensure that the JADE Remote Node Access utility is running.
-For details about the JADE Remote Node Access utility, see "Using the JADE Remote Node Access Utility", in the JADE Remote Node Access Utility User's Guide. - 2.
+- 1. Ensure that the JADE Remote Access Program is running.
+For details about the JADE Remote Access Program, see "Using the JADE Remote Access Program", in the JADE Remote Access Program User's Guide. - 2.
 Select the SDS Administration program icon from your JADE program folder, to run the SDS Administration application.